-Time theft is when an employee gets paid for time they did not work, and it generally applies to hourly employees and nonsalaried employees.
-There are many ways employees can steal company time and, ultimately, steal company money by getting paid when they are not working, from taking extended breaks to modifying time sheets or having a co-worker punch in for them (buddy punching).
+Time theft is when an employee gets paid for the time they did not work, and it generally applies to hourly and nonsalaried employees.
+There are many ways employees can steal company time—and ultimately company money—by getting paid when they are not working, from taking extended breaks to modifying time sheets or having a co-worker punch in for them (buddy punching).

 Fortunately, you can take action.
-One of the best things you can do to prevent and discourage time theft in your business is to implement new software.
-Electronic time clocks like Homebase (an all-in-one employee scheduling, time tracking, and HR solution) offer employers the ability to better control their workers’ hours, saving company time and money.
+One of the best things you can do to prevent and discourage time theft in your business is to implement time clock software.
+Electronic time clocks, like Homebase (an all-in-one employee scheduling, time tracking, and HR solution), offer employers the ability to better control their workers’ hours, saving the company time and money.
 Try the free plan for unlimited employees today.

 1. Taking Extended Breaks